 Revs.
-Kerry Mueller and Dave Hunter
+Kerry Mueller & Dave Hunter, Guest Ministers

 “SBNR.”
 You’ve probably heard the term: “Spiritual But Not Religious.”
 It’s the coming thing.
 The future of the church for the Millennials and their children.
 I’ve been hearing it for years.

 Often it comes from young couples looking for a Unitarian Universalist minister to marry them.
 “We’re not religious, but we’re spiritual – very spiritual.”
 I understand that they are feeling nervous about dealing with a clergy person.
 They want to get married, they can’t relate to the standard denominations, maybe they have already been turned down in some unpleasant way because they don’t meet some requirement of baptism or belief.
 They’ve heard of Unitarian Universalism in a general way; they don’t know much about us, but they’ve heard that we will marry all sorts of people.

 We were happy to celebrate same sex unions long before Marriage Equality became a legal reality – our evolution came a little earlier than the rest of the culture.
 But sometimes couples know they don’t want only a civil ceremony, to be married by a justice of the peace; they want something more. . .
 And so they come to me, not sure what rules I may have, trying to impress me with their sincerity about . . . something.
 That’s when I hear it, “I’m not religious, but I’m spiritual.”